julprat/DP-RL/_build/html/_sources/README.md

 Teaching Material for Dynamic Programming and Reinforcement Learning for Economists

-Authors, Year: Julien Prat, Boyan Mu 2024
+Authors, Year: Julien Prat and Boyang Mu, 2024